sweng-epfl/public/lectures/Asynchrony/ReadMe.md

 Some frameworks have built-in support for cancellation, but in Java you have to do it yourself.
 One way to do it is to pass around an `AtomicBoolean` value, which serves as a "box" to pass by reference a flag indicating whether a future should be canceled.
-Because this is shared state, you must be disciplined in its use: only write to it outside of the future, and only read from it inside of the future.
+(The fact it is atomic is irrelevant here, we just need some way to pass a reference to a Boolean value) Because this is shared state, you must be disciplined in its use: only write to it outside of the future, and only read from it inside of the future.
 The computation in the future should periodically check whether it should be canceled, and if so throw a cancellation exception instead of continuing:
 ```java